breakponchito/DominicanWorkShopParticipant/module_06_use_concurrency/README.md

 The previous two examples show how you can create a task to start at a specified time, and the second endpoint shows how you can execute a task for a periodic time.
 The method scheduleAtFixedRate submits a periodic action that becomes enabled first after the given initial delay, and subsequently with the given period; that is, executions will commence after initialDelay, then initialDelay + period, then initialDelay + 2 * period, and so on.
 The method scheduleWithFixedDelay submits a periodic action that becomes enabled first after the given initial delay, and subsequently with the given delay between the termination of one execution and the commencement of the next.

 Other implementations that we need to mention are the ForkAnJoinPool and the CronTrigger configuration.
 First, start with CronTrigger as the name suggests this is used to configure the cron notation on a class to be used as a configuration to execute periodic tasks.
-With the following example, you will see how to use it if you want to see the reference of the API to understand the details for the cron notation review the following page: [CronTrigger API](https://jakarta.ee/specifications/concurrency/3.1/apidocs/jakarta.concurrency/jakarta/enterprise/concurrent/crontrigger)
+With the following example, you will see how to use it.
+If you want to see the reference of the API to understand the details for the cron notation, review the following page: [CronTrigger API](https://jakarta.ee/specifications/concurrency/3.1/apidocs/jakarta.concurrency/jakarta/enterprise/concurrent/crontrigger)

 To use this CronTrigger configuration you need to combine with the ManagedScheduleExecutorService, here the example: